johnnyfivepi/PiNetBeacon/docs/cloudflare-tunnel.md

 Never email it.
 Never back it up to “random cloud folder #14”.

-If someone gets these files, they *own your tunnel*.
+If someone gets these files, they *own your tunnel* like trolls own & place a toll on bridges.

 ### 🧱 4.
 Do not port-forward your Pi manually